Lettuce Tomato Soup

 Instructions:

-6. Ladle the soup into individual serving bowls, drizzle a bit of sesame oil over each serving and finish with a sprinkle of black pepper.
+Ladle the soup into individual bowls.Drizzle a few drops of sesame oil and sprinkle freshly ground black pepper before serving.

 Delicious Ways To Eat Lettuce: